 Search Engines have come a long way from scanning a page for relevant keywords.
 While written content is still important to show up for certain queries, user engagement metrics and the way search engines determine a site’s usability is much more sophisticated.
 User engagement metrics that can have an indirect effect on a site’s organic visibility include time on site, bounce rate, page views and direct traffic.
 Mobile usability and speed, as mentioned earlier, are also aspects search engines consider when determining the quality of a site.

 To improve these metrics, content marketers can develop more opportunities for engagement on their sites.
 For example, an industrial equipment manufacturer can include a video that describes the process of part creation or the utility of an additional service they offer.
 Slideshows and interactive tools are other visual ways to keep users on your site, explain your company’s capabilities and give them valuable information about your product or service.
 Strategic internal linking and an intuitive navigation can also lead to more page views and time on site.

 When choosing which keywords to target, you must consider the intent behind a user’s search and how your content meets their expectations.
 For example, if a user searches for “benefits of metal roofing,” they are likely in the research phase and their intent is to learn more about metal roofing in general.
 Pricing and technical information would not meet this need, but a list of the top reasons to buy a metal roof or how it compares to other materials would.
 If you provide this research phase content and give that user a positive experience with your website, they may be likely to come back directly to you for pricing and purchasing information.

 More to Come

 2017 is sure to bring changes to the search engine landscape.
 Digital marketers must listen to users’ needs and address mobile responsiveness, site speed, voice search and overall user experience to remain competitive and prepared for what’s to come.
-But it’s not just SEO that’s affected by these trends – be sure to look out for our upcoming 2017 Paid Search post!
+But it’s not just SEO that’s affected by these trends – be sure to read our 2017 Paid Search post as well!